Chinchillas are mammals.

-This could be in the cage, in a designated play area and yes, it’s 100% possible that a female chinchilla decides to spray you although this is rare and won’t occur often.
+This could be in the cage or in a designated play area.
+And yes, it is also 100% possible that a female chinchilla decides to spray you, although this is rare and won’t occur often.

 Do Female Chinchillas Spray Urine?

 They have grown to run in packs, and they don’t forget negative experiences as quickly as you may think.

-I lucked out big time with this and got a female that needed very little time to adjust and will love, cuddle and interact with me, my wife and my 2-year-old son.
+I lucked out big time with this and got a female that needed very little time to adjust and will love, cuddle, and interact with me, my wife, and my 4-year-old son.

 For one, a non-socialized chinchilla has natural defense moves that they use to either fight off predators or merely to let you know that it’s time to back off.

-I haven’t personally had this happen and will share a quick story with you at how much she is willing to put up with.
+I haven’t personally had this happen and will share a quick story with you about how much my chinchilla is willing to put up with.

-She hasn’t even urinated anywhere near us except in a play area sometimes she will make a squatting motion and drop a small amount of urine in a corner away from us.
+She hasn’t even urinated anywhere near us, except in a play area.
+Sometimes she will make a squatting motion and drop a small amount of urine in a corner away from us.